 Meanwhile, some fiction authors started catering to younger audiences.
 Check out these titles written for young adults by bestselling fiction authors:

-After snagging 10 Grammy nominations, it makes perfect sense that Eminem’s album, Recovery, was the bestselling album of the year, selling over three million copies.
+CDs Leaders of the Pack After snagging 10 Grammy nominations, it makes perfect sense that Eminem’s album, Recovery, was the bestselling album of the year, selling over three million copies.
 However, when it comes to first week sales, Taylor Swift’s love-laden album, Speak Now, came out on top.
 Here are the top 10 debuting albums of 2010:

 Other prized bands include Montreal indie rockers, Arcade Fire with their orchestral album, The Suburbs, and Vampire Weekend’s 2nd album Contra.
 New to the scene, folk-rockers Mumford & Sons surprised listeners with their first album, Sigh No More—one of my personal favorites.
 And electronic pop dance beats from Yeasayer ( Odd Blood), Maximum Balloon (Maximum Balloon), and LCD Soundsystem (This is Happening) hit the right note with listeners and reviewers.

-Elton John and Leon Russell rekindled their friendship in 2010, releasing The Union, an impressive compilation of guitars, brass, choir, and standout lyrics.
+Back in the Saddle Elton John and Leon Russell rekindled their friendship in 2010, releasing The Union, an impressive compilation of guitars, brass, choir, and standout lyrics.
 Peter Wolf released Midnight Souvenirs after an eight year hiatus and punk rockers Superchunk released their first album in nine years, Majesty Shredding.
 Additionally, Sade released Soldier of Love, the first in 10 years—but well worth the wait.

-Social Network Finds Fans
+DVD Social Network Finds Fans

 It’s hard to say whether it was the sheer popularity of Facebook or the spectacular acting from Jesse Eisenberg that brought viewers in droves to see The Social Network.
 Regardless, both the average viewer (including myself) and the National Board of Review of Motion Pictures “liked” it.
 The film grossed $90.5 million worldwide and the board named it the best film of 2010.
 Additionally, Time Magazine named Facebook creator Mark Zuckerberg Person of the Year.
 3